SoftBank says Son lieutenant Fisher, Arm CEO to leave board

 The group has also nominated Ken Siegel, managing partner at the Tokyo office of law firm Morrison & Foerster, who worked on deals including the Arm sale and the sale of U.S. robotics firm Boston Dynamics to South Korea’s Hyundai Motor Co.

+The nominations will be put to a shareholder vote at the conglomerate’s annual general meeting next month.

-Waseda University business professor Yuko Kawamoto is also departing the board after just a year to join a government agency.
+Waseda University business professor Yuko Kawamoto is to depart the board after just a year to join a government agency.

+“I believe it is rare for a CEO to listen to others so attentively,” Kawamoto said in a statement, adding that “it would be nice if the ‘obligation to dissent’ or to disagree when necessary, was more widespread throughout SBG.”

+The group’s “biggest challenge for the future is to design a succession plan,” Kawamoto said, pointing to the recent announcement of the successor to Jeff Bezos, the 57-year-old CEO of Amazon.com Inc.

+Son, 63, is yet to set out such a plan at SoftBank, which earlier this month booked record annual profit at its Vision Fund unit on valuation gains.

-The changes maintain the board’s membership at nine people with Koei’s Erikawa to be its only female member.
+The board changes maintain its membership at nine people with Koei’s Erikawa to be its only female member.

-SoftBank cut the number of group executives on the board from 12 to amplify the voices of external directors following investor pressure for greater oversight at the group.
+SoftBank cut the number of board members from 12 to amplify the voices of external directors following investor pressure for greater oversight at the group.

 Reporting by Sam Nussey; Editing by Jacqueline Wong and Christopher Cushing